[Updated April 2015]

 - Chin Yip Coffee Lounge - wacky Hong Kong cafe food and eighties decor upstairs in Dixon House.
 We love it!

-- Kung Fu Ramen - tacky name but amazing noodles, freshly hand pulled in front of your eyes to order, the beef skewars are also very popular.
+- Kung Fu Ramen - tacky name but amazing noodles, freshly hand pulled in front of your eyes to order, the beef skewers are also very popular.
 We've been revisiting here quite a bit of late.

 - Ashfield Cafe - a classic old Aussie hamburger joint on the outside, a great Malaysian street food joint inside.

 - Fiesta Filipino - feast Philippines style in Blacktown.

 - El Jannah - Granville - Lebanese charcoal chicken with uber garlic sauce, deservedly one of Sydney's most popular chicken joints.